Skip to content

 skills:

-- name: mattpocock/skills/grill-me
+- name: mattpocock/skills/productivity/grill-me

 - name: vercel-labs/agent-skills